phil-brown/GsonParcelable/README.md

 **Simple GSON Parceling for Android**

-This library can be used for a quick and dirty parceling mechanism for Android apps.
+This Android library can be used to quickly add the parceling mechanism to a model object.
 It is not made for speed, but rather for simplicity.

 To use GSON for parceling an Object, follow this example: